titanxtx/C-Regex/README.md

 This code was originaly written to work with Fortran.
 It was remodified without some of the boilerplate variables.

 Remember to use the free() function in C to free the strings and structures or else you'll get a memory leak.
+Escape any backslashes you use in the regular expression strings.

 ## Functions
 The numbers after the function indicate what kind of flags it accepts in what order\